ariatgz/MalDev/README.md

 # MalDev
 Content of Malware Development course
-All the credit goes to S12cybersecurity
+All the credit goes to S12cybersecurity.
+(for Educational purposes only)